-In The Stepford Wives, Ira Levin imagines a claustrophobic world in which women are man-made, and feminism doesn’t exist.
-Contains spoilers.
+In The Stepford Wives, Ira Levin imagines a world in which women are man-made and feminism doesn’t exist.

-Both books consider what life in the West would be like if women’s lib and feminism were neatly rolled back.
-But in Stepford, this reverse revolution doesn’t come about with guns and threats, but with secrecy and stealth.
-And rather than reducing women to drudges, it elevates them to flawless goddesses – on the surface, at least.
+But in Stepford, this reverse revolution arrives with secrecy and stealth rather than guns and violence.
+And rather than reducing women to drudges, it elevates them to flawless goddesses – on the surface, anyway.

 The angel in the house

 In the book, ‘real’ women are a bit messy around the edges.
 They don’t always have time to clean house, cook from scratch or be perfectly made-up – and that’s OK.